propupul/AutomateWarehouse/README.md

 Label was designed using NiceLabel, with locations G1 through G9 excluding G8.
 The same goes for H. H1 through H9 excluding H8.

 Explanation:
-If the label picking box letter is equals to "G" and the label picking box number is equals to a number 1 through 9 excluding 8 then the result is the color that you stored at that location in my case they colors are located in dropbox.
+If the label picking box letter is equals to "G" and the label picking box number is equals to a number between 1 and  9 excluding 8 then the result is the color that you stored at that location.
+In this case the colors are located in dropbox.
 Again, Same with H. I excluded 8 because we don't have that location available.

 ![Alt text](https://github.com/propupul/AutomateWarehouse/blob/returnforms_beta/color_g_h.jpg?raw=true "Colors")